-While there are likely billions of comets in the solar system, the current confirmed number is 3,535.
-Like asteroids, comets are leftover material from the formation of our solar system around 4.6 billion years ago, and they preserve secrets from the earliest days of the Sun’s family.
+While there are likely billions of comets in the solar system, the current confirmed number is about 3,910.
+Like asteroids, comets are made of material left over from the formation of our solar system around 4.6 billion years ago, and they preserve secrets from the earliest days of the Sun’s family.
 Some of Earth’s water and other chemical constituents could have been delivered by comet impacts.

 Meteoroids are fragments and debris in space resulting from collisions among asteroids, comets, moons, and planets.
 They are among the smallest “space rocks.”
 We can see them when they streak through our atmosphere in the form of meteors and meteor showers.

 Meteors are meteoroids that fall through Earth’s atmosphere at extremely high speeds.
 The pressure and heat they generate as they push through the air causes them to glow and create streaks of light in the sky.
 Most burn up completely before touching the ground.
 We often refer to them as “shooting stars.”
 Meteors may be made mostly of rock, metal, or a combination of the two.

 Scientists estimate that about 48.5 tons (44,000 kilograms) of meteoritic material falls on Earth each day.